manoa-exchange/manoa-exchange.github.io/index.md

 ### Concept Post Component

 Students can post a picture to be shared with their followers.
-The post component consist of an image, likes, comments, saves, reports, tags, profile picture, and a comment section.
+The post component consist of an image, captions, likes, comments, saves, reports, tags, profile picture, and a comment section.

 <img src="doc/manoa-exchange-post-page-mockup.png" alt="concept-post-page" style="width: 40%; height: auto;">